-I sometimes ponder the question if a person living in the concrete jungle knows – or remembers- the daybreak sound of birds chirping and singing near the bedroom window.
-At these and other times when I see a suburb with minimal trees, a bit of sombreness touches my heart for people living in places where nature became a stranger.
-On the other hand I hope that those surrounded with luscious gardens appreciate and remember the salutary effect being close to nature has on us.
+I sometimes ponder the question if a person living in the concrete jungle knows – or remembers – the daybreak sound of birds chirping and singing near the bedroom window.
+At these times, when I see a suburb with minimal trees, a bit of sombreness touches my heart.
+Sombreness for people living in places where nature became a stranger.
+On the other hand, I hope that those surrounded with luscious gardens appreciate and remember the salutary effect being close to nature has on us.

-Visiting the largest bird park in Africa, World of Birds Wildlife Sanctuary and Monkey Park in Hout Bay, provides each visitor an opportunity to step closer to nature.
-World of Birds is home to 3000 birds of over 400 species with walk through aviaries.
-No award winning garden can bring you such a spectacular bouquets of colour and sound.
+Visiting the largest bird park in Africa, World of Birds Wildlife Sanctuary and Monkey Park in Hout Bay, provides each visitor with an opportunity to step closer to nature.
+World of Birds is home to 3000 birds of over 400 species with walkthrough aviaries.
+No award winning garden can bring you such a spectacular bouquet of colour and sound.

 It’s a visit that reminds us: nature is more than just beautiful landscapes and panoramas.
 Sound plays an integral part of our well-being; ask anyone who lives close to a national highway or main road.
-Visiting the sanctuary do find yourself a place to sit down, close your eyes for a moment or two, and let your ears travel through the spectrum of low and high, soft and loud, fast and slow tones and rhythms.
+When visiting the sanctuary, find yourself a place to sit down.
+Close your eyes for a moment or two, and let your ears travel through the spectrum of low and high, soft and loud, fast and slow tones and rhythms.
 Cherish this symphony of nature.